henriksommerfeld/blog-hugo/content/article/2018-06-29-getting-a-divorce-from-sharepoint.md

 ### Variations

 SharePoint's way of supporting multi-language web sites is called _Variations_.
 The limitations of this feature, made the developers before me in my last SharePoint assignment, implement an entire separate translation flow in addition to what _Variations_ could do, to be able to support the business requirements.
 Variations also "break" every now and then, that's why there is something called _[variationsfixuptool][7]_.
-When you programmatically ask the system to give you all the _variations_ (languages) of a page, it gives you as many as it feels like (sometimes correct, sometimes not).
+When you programmatically ask the system to give you all the (language) _variations_ of a page, it gives you as many as it feels like (sometimes correct, sometimes not).

 ### HTML master pages